 and rode their bikes together around Washington, DC and in Rock Creek Park.

-Waynesboro, PA covers and paper Americana plus any references to Henry Eichholz and Eichholz Florist.
+Waynesboro, PA covers and paper Americana plus any references to Henry Eichholz and Eichholz Flowers.
 He was our grandfather.
 The florist business is still thriving today!

 If you like A Cappella music, visit these websites

 www.euphonism.com New album now available for $10 on ITunes!

 AND the latest www.theacappellaschool.com

 Many items are on display and for sale at Journey’s End Antiques located in